Updated September 2024

 8. Hotel Reservation or a Letter from a Current Resident

 You’ll have to show where you are staying when you get into the country.
 Simply print out a hotel reservation for the first night or two of your stay.
 If you aren’t exactly sure, booking a refundable room is another way to do it.
-If you are planning to stay at a friend’s or relative’s house, you’ll need a letter from them giving approval.
-It must include their full name, address, and a copy of their ID or passport.
-They must also sign the document.

 9. Proof of Financial Solvency

 To get a Bolivian visa for US citizens, you have to prove that you have enough money to get you through your trip, so you’ll need to print out a copy of your latest bank statement.
-It looks like they don’t have a minimum requirement, but we’ve also seen that you should have at least $50 per day of your stay just in case.
+It looks like they don’t have an official minimum requirement, but we’ve also seen that you should have at least $50 per day of your stay just in case.

 10. Proof of Entry into the Country